 Gowda receives 2017 Young Investigator Award

-It’s been fewer than four years since Dr. Chandrika Gowda completed her fellowship with Penn State Health Milton S. Hershey Medical Center and Penn State Children’s Hospital, but she already has been recognized as one of the nation’s top young medical researchers.
+Less than four years after a href=”https://pennstate.pure.elsevier.com/en/persons/chandrika-gowda”>Dr. Chandrika Gowda completed her fellowship with Penn State Health Milton S. Hershey Medical Center and Penn State Children’s Hospital, she was already being recognized as one of the nation’s top young medical researchers.

-Now an assistant professor of pediatrics at the College of Medicine, Dr. Gowda is a recipient of the prestigious 2017 Young Investigator Award from The American Society of Pediatric Hematology/Oncology (ASPHO), an annual award that recognizes excellence in research in the field.
+Dr. Gowda, an assistant professor of pediatrics at the time, was a recipient of the prestigious 2017 Young Investigator Award from the American Society of Pediatric Hematology/Oncology (ASPHO), an annual award that recognizes excellence in research in the field.
+(Dr. Gowda has since been promoted to associate professor.)

 Dr. Gowda credits her fellowship experience for helping her evolve into one of the country’s leading young researchers.
 When she began her fellowship in 2010, she recalled, she had no research background.
 But a year later, when she started her work under mentor Dr. Sinisa Dovat — himself a 2001 recipient of the Young Investor Award — an entirely new world opened up.
 Dovat’s lab studies pediatric cancer and is funded by Four Diamonds